yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/02-crop-the-polyline/README.md

 ## Bringing everything together

-Now we can use the above parts to create a SVG visual from the edge in `createVisual`:
+Now we can use the above parts to create an SVG visual from the edge in `createVisual`:

 ```
 protected createVisual(context: IRenderContext, edge: IEdge): Visual | null {